marcoshernanz/CalYo/README.md

 - [ ] Fix results
 - [ ] Micro nutrients
 - [ ] Home no meals text
+- [ ] Screen Footer shadow only when not fully scrolled

 - [ ] Fix OTP resend